Are you ready to improve your health, take charge of your food and save money?

-Corina is the head honcho at Marblemount Homestead and is originally from Germany, which makes her an expert in bread, sauerkraut, cheese, knitting and beer.
+Corina is the head honcho at Marblemount Homestead and is originally from Germany, which makes her an expert in bread, sauerkraut, cheese and beer.
 And chocolate.
 Yes, definitely chocolate.

-Her passion: Teaching and inspiring earth-conscious people to live healthy, self-reliant, sustainable lives.
-Corina teaches homesteading skills, both online and in person, and together with her handsome husband teaches homesteading and wilderness retreats at their place.
+Her passion: Teaching and inspiring earth-conscious people to live healthy, self-reliant, sustainable lives by teaching homesteading, cheesemaking and fermentation, both online and in person.